Real Solutions And Honest Advice For Over 30 Years

 Common Questions About Bankruptcy in New Jersey

 As attorneys with years of experience helping clients move on from financial issues, we at Minion & Sherman are more than prepared to answer your questions.
 Please read on, and know that the following gives you some general information about what happens in a bankruptcy case.
 The information here is not complete.
-In order to make an informed decision as to what is best for you, consultation with an experienced West Caldwell bankruptcy lawyer to discuss the specific facts of your situation is recommended.
+In order to make an informed decision as to what is best for you, consultation with an experienced bankruptcy lawyer to discuss the specific facts of your situation is recommended.

-Do I need an attorney to file bankruptcy?
+Do I need an attorney to file bankruptcy in New Jersey?

 While it is possible to file a bankruptcy case pro se, that is, without the assistance of an attorney, it is extremely difficult to do so successfully.
-Hiring a competent Newark bankruptcy lawyer is highly recommended.
+Hiring a competent bankruptcy lawyer is highly recommended.

 What types of bankruptcy are there?